Telecommunications in Latvia: Radio and television

-Internet Service Providers: 150+ ISPs (2007).

-The Internet in Latvia began to experience significant growth in 1999, as the consolidation of regional Internet providers began to drive down prices for dial-up access.
-By 2000, there were 75,000 Internet users and about a dozen e-commerce shops in Latvia.
-Back then the average salary for a web programmer was 500Ls/month.
-High-speed access costs remained prohibitive; for example, an ADSL service was introduced in July 2000 and planned to charge a monthly fee of 50,00Ls.
-By 2003, however, only 5.4% of Latvians used the Internet at home, and 60% did not use it at all; those who did instead accessed it in public areas or through their place of work, as high subscription prices for home usage remained a barrier.
-By 2008, access prices had fallen to 11,90Ls (€17) per month for the Lattelecom ADSL line.
-By July 2015, 79,2% of the population use internet at home.
-Latvia has the 7th fastest internet in the world.

 Internet censorship and surveillance

 There is no OpenNet Initiative (ONI) country profile, but Latvia is shown as no evidence of Internet filtering in all areas for which ONI tests (political, social, conflict/security, and Internet tools) on the ONI global Internet filtering maps.

 The constitution and law provide for freedom of speech and of the press.
 There are no government restrictions on access to the Internet or reports that the government monitors e-mail or Internet chat rooms.
 Individuals and groups engage in the peaceful expression of views via the Internet, including by e-mail.

 In September 2010 the government's Corruption Prevention and Combating Bureau (KNAB), which enforces campaign laws, removed a satirical film, The Last Bear Slayer, from the on-demand playlist of the partially state-owned cable provider, Lattelecom.
 The KNAB stated that the film might have constituted election advertising.
 Reporters Without Borders charged that the prohibition constituted improper censorship, but noted it was ineffective because the film was widely available on the Internet.